-- a) Follow steps 1 and 2 above. - b) Place the meter directly in the water at the first vertical.
-Position the probes at mid-depth for the vertical. - d) Wait for the readings to stabilize and record them on the field sheet. - e) Repeat steps c and d until all the verticals have been sampled. - f) Remove guard.
-Rinse probes with DI.
+- a.
+Follow steps 1 and 2 above. - b.
+Place the meter directly in the water at the first vertical.
+Position - c. the probes at mid-depth for the vertical. - d.
+Wait for the readings to stabilize and record them on the field sheet. - e.
+Repeat steps c and d until all the verticals have been sampled. - f.
+Remove guard.
 Replace storage cup.